department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 - **This application doesn’t apply to Arlington National Cemetery or the United States Soldiers and Airmen's Home National Cemetery.** If you'd like to be buried in either of these Department of the Army cemeteries, please call <a href="tel:+18779078585">877-907-8585</a>.

 - **Getting a pre-need determination of eligibility doesn’t guarantee you’ll be buried in a specific VA national cemetery.** We ask you where you'd preferred to be buried so we can try to help fulfill your final wishes.
-But we'll assign a gravesite in a cemetery with available space when the person handling your burial arrangements submits a request for burial after your death.
+But, after your death, when we receive a request for burial from the person handling your burial arrangements, we'll assign a gravesite in a cemetery with available space.

 </li>

 <li class="process-step list-three">

 **Gather the supporting documents and information you’ll need to fill out the application.** Please see the list below.
-If you don’t have everything on the list, you can still apply and we'll help find the supporting documents we need.
-But the more information you can give us when you apply, the faster we can review your application and give you a decision.
+If you don’t have everything on the list, you can still apply and we'll help by finding the supporting documents we need.
+Just keep in mind that the more information you can give us when you apply, the faster we can review your application and give you a decision.

 </li>